yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-dec-2023/index.md

 That’s right, `Super Mario 3D All-Stars` is back in a report, this time addressing one of its remaining interesting quirks: the incredibly slow performance of its intro video on non-NVIDIA and non-Mesa drivers.

-The quirkiness lied in that the game was causing yuzu to continuously recreate its swapchain on every single frame.
+The quirkiness was the result of the game causing yuzu to continuously recreate its swapchain on every single frame.
 A swapchain is a set of framebuffer images used by the graphics API and the GPU to draw to the screen.

 The game used one of its framebuffer images as sRGB during startup, which caused yuzu to detect it as sRGB.
 The other framebuffer image was only used as linear.
 Since yuzu tries to respect the colorspace of the output image, this problem was causing yuzu to incorrectly think it needed to recreate the swapchain on every single frame.